 * Manual data collection - Securing authorization from tenants to release the data, or collecting it monthly from individual tenants, can be time-intensive and procedurally difficult.

 * Utility data policies - Many utilities have rigorous rules and privacy policies governing the direct release of customer energy data to third parties.

-Along with the Building Owners and Managers Association (BOMA), the Real Estate Roundtable, and the U.S. Green Building Council, IMT recently launched a coalition to promote better access to whole-building energy consumption data.
+Along with the Building Owners and Managers Association (BOMA), the Real Estate Roundtable, and the U.S. Green Building Council, IMT launched a coalition to promote better access to whole-building energy consumption data.

 The Data Access and Transparency Alliance (DATA) works with utilities, regulators, and policymakers to improve accessibility; to advance policies and programs with this objective; and to inform government agencies, members of Congress, utilities, and utility commissions about best practices.
 With DATA’s support, the National Association of Regulatory Utility Commissioners (NARUC) adopted a resolution in 2011 calling on state regulators to facilitate better access for building owners to whole-building energy consumption data.